-(2) Please note there is a second main electrical disconnect (also called a main breaker) located next to the electrical meter outside.
+(2) Observed the main electrical disconnect (also called a main breaker) is on located next to the electrical meter outside.
+It is helpful to know where the main breaker is in case you need to turn off the power for the whole home.